webtides/luna-js/README.md

 ## Api generator

 `moon-js` also allows you to export your api routes as a standalone express application.
-This is useful for serverless environments or if you generated your static site, but don't want to loose all your serverside functionality.
+This will only export your api, without any frontend assets.

 To generate an api server, you can use the follwing command: